 Bob, a sales associate, is on FMLA leave for hip surgery.
 While he’s out, you discover in a routine audit that Bob was entering false sales to boost his commissions, essentially having items shipped to friends and returned once he was paid his commissions.
 The scam was going on for several months before his surgery, and he received a lot of money in unearned commissions.
 How should you handle this, knowing Bob is on job-protected FMLA leave?

-- Can you fire him?
-Yes.
+- This situation may warrant termination.
 You have the right to discipline or terminate an employee for a legitimate business reason unrelated to the FMLA leave or health condition.

-- What should be your approach?
-It’s critical to conduct a proper investigation supported by thorough fact-finding and documentation.
+- The proper approach is to conduct a thorough investigation and document your findings.
 This will help your defense in an FMLA lawsuit.
-It’s a best practice to consult with an attorney if you’re considering firing someone who is on protected leave.
+(It’s a best practice to consult with an attorney if you’re considering firing someone who is on protected leave.)

 Intermittent leave for certain qualifying conditions